What is an Aging Report And How Does It Help Finance Teams?

 Estimate Bad Debts Risk

-Certain invoices are so long past the due date that you will not be able to collect them.
+Certain invoices are so long past the due date that you will not be able to collect them and will have to perform a write off.
 There could be many more reasons a payment could be deemed uncollectible, like the payers being unable to pay back or other conditions.
-Such outstanding invoices are called bad debt and represent an amount of loss you will be incurring.
+Such outstanding invoices are called bad debt and represent an total amount of loss you will be incurring.

 For every accounting period, you need to keep track of these bad debts and estimate how much they cost your company.
 And you can use an aging report to get the accurate data required to do so.

 You can also further use the estimation of bad debts to revise your policies that allow for leniency to doubtful customer accounts.
-For example, you can compare historical customer interactions, their past due payments, and how much bad debt they have contributed to see if you need to revise the allowances you make.
+For example, you can compare historical customer interactions, their past due payments, and how much bad debt the doubtful account has contributed to see if you need to revise the allowances you make.

 Typically, the longer your debts remain uncollected, the chances of them going uncollected forever will keep increasing.
 A periodic review of your aging reports helped by accounting software will give you the direction needed to ensure you keep bad debts under control.